objarni/pam/README.md

         ]
         verify(fn, args)

-    $ make test
+    $ DUT=rabbit make test

-.. this will create a virtual environment and run the test.
+.. this will create a virtual environment and run approval test (ApprovalTest.Python) on the rabbit module.